Md-Shakib-Akando/Hero-Apps/README.md

 - Discover trending and top-rated apps with ratings and download counts
 - Submit new apps with image upload, description, and ratings breakdown
 - Dynamic display of all apps in a card layout
 - Search functionality to filter apps by title or description
+- Click on any app card to view detailed information and customer reviews
 - Customer reviews and testimonials section
 - Interactive charts for rating visualization using ApexCharts
 - Global loading indicator during route transitions